cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ## {% fa fa-exclamation-triangle red %} Uncaught exceptions from your application

-WIP.
-We'll be adding more here soon.
+When Cypress detects an uncaught exception in your application, it will fail the currently running test.

-For now, please visit the {% url 'Catalog of Events' catalog-of-events#Uncaught-Exceptions %} page for examples how to turn off catching uncaught exceptions.
+You can turn off this behavior globally or conditionally with the `uncaught:exception` event.
+Please see the {% url 'Catalog of Events page' catalog-of-events#Uncaught-Exceptions %} for examples.

+On a technical note, Cypress considers uncaught exceptions to be any error that is uncaught by your application, whether they are "standard" errors or unhandled promise rejections.
+If the error triggers the window's global `error` handler or its `unhandledrejection` handler, Cypress will detect it and fail the test.